- Home

 No.

-Garden waste (brown bin) collections will remain an optional, separate charged for service, with collections continuing fortnightly.
+Garden waste (brown bin) collections will remain a separate, optional, and charged for service, with collections continuing fortnightly.

 When will the changes happen?